Siding (construction): Wood siding

 Wood siding is very versatile in style and can be used on a wide variety of building structures.
 It can be painted or stained in any color palette desired.

 Though installation and repair is relatively simple, wood siding requires more maintenance than other popular solutions, requiring treatment every four to nine years depending on the severity of the elements to which it is exposed.
-Ants and termites are a threat to many types of wood siding, such that extra treatment and maintenance that can significantly increase the cost in some pest-infested areas.
+Ants and termites are a threat to many types of wood siding, such that extra treatment and maintenance is required that can significantly increase the cost in some pest-infested areas.

 Wood is a moderately renewable resource and is biodegradable.
 However, most paints and stains used to treat wood are not environmentally friendly and can be toxic.
 Wood siding can provide some minor insulation and structural properties as compared to thinner cladding materials.

 Shingles

 Wood shingles or irregular cedar "shake" siding was used in early New England construction, and was revived in Shingle Style and Queen Anne style architecture in the late 19th century.